gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-01-MertensFusion.md

   This method is called a multiresolution blending and was proposed by [Mertens et al.](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1467-8659.2008.01171.x)

   The exposure fusion blends images taken at different exposures.
-  As shown in the picture below, an underexposed image becomes darker, but losses details in dark region.
+  As shown in the picture below, an underexposed image becomes darker, but loses details in dark region.
-  On the other hand, an overexposed image becomes brighter but losses details in bright region.
+  On the other hand, an overexposed image becomes brighter but loses details in bright region.
 The goal of the fusion is to obain an image with details over the entire region.

   ![ ](/assets/images/house.png)